BATS Global Markets: European expansion

-Under the leadership of Joe Ratterman, in March 2008, BATS entered the European equities markets by establishing a multilateral trading facility (MTF) to compete on a pan-European basis against the incumbent securities exchanges.
+Under the leadership of Ratterman, in March 2008, BATS entered the European equities markets by establishing a multilateral trading facility (MTF) to compete on a pan-European basis against the incumbent securities exchanges.
 BATS Europe was formally launched in October 2008.

 In February 2011, BATS Global Markets agreed to buy Chi-X Europe, a competitor and largest pan-European MTF at the time, for $300 million.
 The deal was referred by the Office of Fair Trading to the Competition Commission in June 2011 for further investigation to "determine whether a substantial lessening of competition is probable as a result of the anticipated merger".
 However, the Competition Commission approved the transaction in late November 2011, leading to BATS closing the deal on 30 November 2011.
-In April 2011, Bats Global Markets confirmed that Mark Hemsley, CEO of BATS Europe, will be appointed CEO of the combined entity following BATS's acquisition of Chi-X Europe.
+In April 2011, BATS Global Markets confirmed that Mark Hemsley, CEO of BATS Europe, would be appointed CEO of the combined entity following BATS's acquisition of Chi-X Europe.
 By April 2012 the technology integration between the two platforms was complete and Chi-X Europe customers were migrated onto the BATS Europe platform.

 Initial public offering

-Also under the leadership of Joe Ratterman, the company attempted to go public on March 23, 2012, as the first listing on its own exchange, but later withdrew the IPO the same day due to a disastrous glitch in the company's trading systems.
-The glitch resulted in BATS’s stock price falling from the original $16 offering price to as low as 4¢ a share.
-Three erroneous Apple trades on the BAS exchange triggered a circuit breaker which temporarily halted trading in that stock.
+Also under the leadership of Ratterman, the company attempted to go public on March 23, 2012, as the first listing on its own exchange, but later withdrew the IPO the same day due to a disastrous glitch in the company's trading systems.
+The glitch resulted in BATS's stock price falling from the original $16 offering price to as low as $0.04 a share.
+Three erroneous Apple trades on the BATS exchange triggered a circuit breaker which temporarily halted trading in that stock.
 Those trades were later canceled.
 BATS halted stocks on its exchange that were affected by the glitch and included stocks with ticker symbols beginning with letters A to BFZZZ.
 It later reopened trading in the affected symbols but decided to withdraw the BATS stock offering.

 Following the failed IPO, the BATS board of directors decided to separate the roles of chairman and CEO.
-Joe Ratterman had previously held both roles.
-Ratterman received the “unanimous support” of the directors to retain the positions of CEO and president.
+Ratterman had previously held both roles but received the "unanimous support" of the directors to retain the positions of CEO and president.
 In July 2012, BATS named Paul Atkins, a former U.S. Securities and Exchange commissioner, to the role of non-executive chairman of its board of directors.

 System issue

 In January 2013, BATS admitted that what it called a "system issue" had generated problems with more than 400,000 trades, going back as far as 2008.
-Specifically, it admitted that prices had been executed that were “equal to or less than the so-called national best bid and offer price”, in violation of Reg NMS.
+Specifically, it admitted that prices had been executed that were "equal to or less than the so-called national best bid and offer price", in violation of Reg NMS.